Northside, Dublin: Postcodes

 Traditionally, Dublin postal districts on the Northside begin with odd numbers, while those on the Southside begin with even numbers.
-O'Connell Street, for example, is in the city's D01 district—simply called "Dublin 1" in everyday speech—whereas the outer suburb of Ballymun is in D11.
-One exception is the Phoenix Park, which is on the Northside but forms part of the even-numbered district D08.
-The reason behind this is explained by historian Pat Liddy: "Long before there were postal codes, the James's Street Postal Sorting Office looked after the Phoenix Park, because it was considered to be closer and more convenient than Phibsborough.
+For example, O'Connell Street is in Dublin 1, whereas the outer suburb of Ballymun is in Dublin 11.
+An exception is the Phoenix Park, which is on the Northside but is part of Dublin 8.
+The reason for this is explained by historian Pat Liddy: "Long before there were postal codes, the James's Street Postal Sorting Office looked after the Phoenix Park, because it was considered to be closer and more convenient than Phibsborough.
 James's Street continued in this role when the postal codes were introduced, so Dublin 8 it had to be."
-Another apparent quirk of the postal district system on the Northside is that the town of Clonee in Dublin's neighbouring County Meath actually lies within the city's D15 postal code.

-The outer edges of the Northside and all of North County Dublin also contain all but one of the newer "K" Dublin postcode areas.
-These are separate from the traditional postal districts but have been unified with them under the new Eircode system.
+The Eircode system adopted for all postal addresses in Ireland in 2014 adapted the old postal districts for addresses in Dublin, with addresses in Dublin 1 having a prefix beginning D01, and Dublin 11 having a prefix beginning D11, etc. The outer edges of the Northside within the city and Fingal also contain all but one of the K Eircode areas.
 Swords, for example, is in Dublin K67, whereas Malahide is in the K36 area.
 The single exception to the rule is Lucan, which is in south-west Dublin and is designated as Dublin K78.
-Since Eircode was implemented, Northside postal addresses now take two general forms, depending on whether they lie within the traditional postal district area or not.
-This is an example of a postal address within the traditional Dublin postal districts:
+Another quirk of the postal district system on the Northside is that the town of Clonee in Dublin's neighbouring County Meath has the Eircode of D15.